 Answer: Panelists are drawn from the community, both in New Hampshire and out of state.
-To nominate yourself or someone else, fill out the Panelist Nomination Form: MSWord / PDF and send the completed form to the New Hampshire State Arts Council, 19 Pillsbury Street, 1st Floor, Concord, NH 03301.
+To nominate yourself or someone else, fill out the Panelist Nomination Form

 Staff and State Arts Councilors review nominees for consideration.
-Panelists are selected with consideration of their availability; lack of conflict-of-interest; and the need to achieve balance a variety of factors: in-state and out-of-state perspectives, appropriate range of expertise in arts disciplines and arts administration, and a representative range reflective of the population at large (male, female, diverse cultures, people with disabilities, etc.).
+Panelists are selected with consideration of their availability; lack of conflict-of-interest; and the need to achieve balance a variety of factors: in-state and out-of-state perspectives, appropriate range of expertise in arts disciplines and arts administration, and a representative range reflective of the population at large.

 Question: If we are awarded a grant, when will we get our money?

-The State Arts Council disburses funds appropriated from public sources, both federal and state.
-Checks are issued by Administrative Services of the State of NH, not the Department of Cultural Resources or the State Arts Council.
+Answer: NHSCA disburses funds appropriated from public sources, both federal and state.
+Checks are issued by Administrative Services of the State of NH, not the Department of Natural and Cultural Resources or the State Arts Council.

 Question: How do I find out who my state legislator is?

 Answer: Look up your legislator by going to this link on the State’s website: